Common good constitutionalism: Support

-Writing in the Modern Law Review, University of Glasgow legal scholar Michael Foran said the theory offers “powerful critiques of the foundational assumptions of liberal constitutionalism”.
-University of Georgia law professor Eric Segall wrote that common good constitutionalism offers a “critique of the never-ending debates between originalists and living constitutionalists--debates that have not furthered constitutional discourse in a helpful manner.”
+Writing in the Modern Law Review, University of Glasgow legal scholar Michael Foran said the theory offers "powerful critiques of the foundational assumptions of liberal constitutionalism".
+Georgia State University law professor Eric Segall wrote that common good constitutionalism offers a "critique of the never-ending debates between originalists and living constitutionalists--debates that have not furthered constitutional discourse in a helpful manner."

-One scholar noted its potential relevance for environmental law, stating that “[E]nvironmental advocates can benefit both from considering the common good constitutionalist approach in its own right and as a catalyst for action.”
+One scholar noted its potential relevance for environmental law, stating that "[E]nvironmental advocates can benefit both from considering the common good constitutionalist approach in its own right and as a catalyst for action."

+Richard H. Helmholz, in a review of Common Good Constitutionalism, described it as "a serious contribution to some of the most pressing legal debates of our times."
+Jack Goldsmith has praised Common Good Constitutionalism as "the most important book of American constitutional theory in many decades".

 Various practicing lawyers have praised common good constitutionalism as positively contributing values and rationales that are perceived by some to be missing from the political and judicial discourse.